matthjs/CG_competition/README.md

     first time the shader is loaded.

 Compiling the code:
-I do not use CGCREATER so I will describe here how to build the project using the existing build utilities.
+I do not use QTCREATOR so I will describe here how to build the project using the existing build utilities.
 In the src directory do:
 - run "cmake" CMakeLists.txt to generate the Makefile